12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 String of Nickels Plant, Dischidia nummularia

-12 Reasons why String of Nickels Plant leaves are yellowing
+12 Reasons why String of Nickels Plant leaves are yellowing with Remedies

 1. Underfeeding

+Underfeeding String of Nickels Plant implies that the plant is not getting enough nutrients need for growth and energy.
 Inadequate nutrients in the actively growing tips causes nutrients to be withdrawn from the older lower leaves which begin to yellow and drop.

 Solutions

-Feed String of Nickels Plant twice during the growing season with a slow release fertilizer.
+Feed your String of Nickels Plant twice during the growing season with a slow release fertilizer.
 Take care not to underfeed and follow the instructions on the label of the plant food.

 2. Too Little Light

-In an attempt to save energy, the String of Nickels Plant begins to die.
+In an attempt to save energy, the plant begins to die.
 The death of the plant begins from the leaves which slowly turn yellow and eventually die.
 This way, the energy available is saved for the plant's vital functions inorder to keep alive.

 Solutions